-Pre-Law Advising is located in Rockefeller Center room 151.
-The pre-law advisor and meetings are conducted each semester.
+Pre-Law Advising is located in Old Champlain Hall G-51.
+The pre-law advisor and staff meetings are conducted each semester.
 Binghamton's annual Law Day attracts around eighty law schools and hundreds of students.

 Second, all students interested in a legal career should meet with the pre-law advisor.
 In the freshman or sophomore year, stop by the office during pre-law walk-in hours.
 Upperclassmen can make an appointment to discuss choice of major(s), career interests, summer plans and other questions about law school and legal careers.
-The Career Development Center also has resources about law and law-related careers.
+The Fleishman Center for Career and Professional Development also has resources about law and law-related careers.

 Third, in the junior and senior years, attend pre-law meetings to learn more about the law school admissions process.
 Check with the pre-law advisor about pre-law scholarship opportunities for juniors and seniors.
 Make an appointment with the pre-law advisor in the fall of your senior year to go over your list of law schools, submit your senior pre-law questionnaire, submit dean's letter forms and discuss other questions about the admission process.